gbgabiola/notes/quotes.md

 > "Know your body, know your mind, know your substance, know your source." - Erowid

 > "Those who know how to learn... know enough." - Henry Adams

+> "By seeking and blundering we learn." - Johann Wolfgang von Goethe

+> "the highest form of intelligence is the ability to observe without evaluating." - Jiddu Krishnamurti

+> "That is the essence of science: ask an impertinent question, and you are on the way to a pertinent answer." - Jacob Bronowski

+> "The man who asks a question is a fool for a minute, the man who does not ask is a fool for life." - Confucius

+> "Play is the highest form of research." - Albert Einstein

+> "Education: the path from cocky ignorance to miserable uncertainty." - Mark Twain

+> "Don't let mental blocks control you.
+Set yourself free.
+Confront your fear and turn the mental blocks into building blocks." - Dr Roopleen

+> "The tools we use have a profound and devious influence on our thinking habits, and therefore on our thinking abilities." - Edsger Dijkstra

 ## Life